ZadenRB/Raspberry-Pi-Configurable-VPN-Access-Point/README.md

 The following command will start the VPN:

     sudo openvpn --config "/etc/openvpn/US West.ovpn" --auth-user-pass /etc/openvpn/auth-pass.txt
-To actually run the command on startup, we will edit the `rc.local` file:
+To actually run the command on startup, we will edit the `/etc/default/openvpn` file:

-    sudo nano /etc/rc.local
-and add the above command just above `exit 0`.
+    AUTOSTART="USWest"
+You must rename your configuration file to have no spaces and be a .conf file, otherwise it will not be recognized properly:

+    sudo mv "/etc/openvpn/US West.ovpn" /etc/openvpn/USWest.conf
 ### Setting up the Wireless Access Point
 First we will configure `wlan0` using `dhcpcd`.
 Open it's configuration file: